 Permanent Protective Orders

-The JDR court has the authority to issue a full Protective Order, which remains enforceable for up to two years.
+The court also has the authority to issue a full Protective Order, which remains enforceable for up to two years.
 These may only be issued by a judge and may only be issued once there has been a full hearing on the merits of your claims – giving the respondent the opportunity to be heard and defend themselves.
 It is vital that you show up on the date of the hearing, because failing to do so means the prior emergency protective order or preliminary protective order ends then and there.
 However, if the respondent fails to appear, you may still obtain an order against them.

-Permanent Protective Orders go much further than the temporary Emergency Protective Orders and Preliminary Protective Orders.
-They of course prohibit further acts of family abuse, prohibit contact between the respondent and the petitioner and their families and can give the petitioner sole possession of the family home.
+Full Protective Orders go much further than the temporary Emergency Protective Orders and Preliminary Protective Orders.
+They, of course, prohibit further acts of family abuse, prohibit contact between the respondent and the petitioner and their families and can give the petitioner sole possession of the family home.
 However, they can also grant temporary custody and visitation of a minor child, can order the respondent into anger management or other treatment and give the petitioner other relief necessary to prevent further abuse.
 They also can keep the respondent from terminating utilities to the home, give possession of a car and require the respondent to provide suitable alternative housing for the petitioner if necessary.
 You can also get an award of attorneys’ fees if you had to hire an attorney to get the order.
 Permanent Protective Orders generally expire after two years, however in some instances can be extended even longer.
 These orders can also be appealed to Circuit Court if the respondent or petitioner does not like the outcome of the hearing about the order.

 Dissolving a Protective Order

-You’ll need to have evidence and support to show why the protective order should be lifted.
+If one or both parties want to dissolve a protective order, they are required to go to court to do so.
+The parties will need to have evidence and support to show why the protective order should be lifted.
 This includes information like:

 - Documentation regarding rehabilitation or work status